m2c2-project/m2c2kit/README.md

 ### Visual Studio Code

 - Open the workspace (`code m2c2kit.code-workspace`)
-- Under **NPM SCRIPTS**, run `new` by clicking the triangle (play) icon.
-This transpiles the code and starts a local webserver.
+- Under **NPM SCRIPTS**, run `new` by clicking the triangle (play) icon
 - Choose a name (e.g., `task1`) and press return
-- Open a a new terminal in VS Code under the Terminal menu item, and choose the newly created task (e.g, `task1`)
+- Under the "Terminal" menu item, select "New Terminal", and choose the folder for the newly created task (e.g, `task1`)
-- `./serve.sh`
+- Transpile the code and start a local webserver with `./serve.sh`
 - Wait for `waiting for changes...`
 - Select the debug icon on the left
 - Select "task1 Chrome port 3000" next to **RUN AND DEBUG** and click the triangle (play) icon.
 This opens Chrome in debug mode.